 White-faced capuchin monkeys hang out in large groups near this road too, sometime even scampering across on the ground.
 And don’t even get us started about the insects.

-The trails of Manuel Antonio National Park
+Hiking in Manuel Antonio National Park

 Only five percent of the 3 square miles (6.8 square km) that are protected within Costa Rica’s smallest national park are accessible via trails.
 Sadly, when we were there many of those trails had been closed for maintenance for more than a year, much to the frustration of Manuel Antonio rangers.
 When we asked park rangers what the problem was one simply responded “the government.”
 This made us grumble that for US$10 from every foreigner who visits you’d think they could find the funds to keep the small network of trails open.